yuchiu/Slack-Clone/readme.md

 ## Acknowledgments

-### Project inspired by [Ben Awad](https://github.com/benawad)'s [Slack Clone](https://github.com/benawad/slack-clone-client).
+- Project inspired by [Ben Awad](https://github.com/benawad)'s [Slack Clone](https://github.com/benawad/slack-clone-client).

-### key differences are the followings:
+- key differences are the followings:

   - Restructure Client and Server code base from ground zero
   - Use Redux as state management instead of Apollo
-- Optimized code base structure to be more scalable and reusable
+  - Use sessions and OAuth2 intead of JWT for authentications
   - Use RESTful and Socket.io instead of GraphQL and Redis Pub Sub for data transmission
   - Use TypeScript in Server instead of ES6 JavaScript
   - modified database schema for better performance
   - expanded functionalities including uploading profile image, sidebars, profile editing and so on

 ---